 Misconfigured Cloud Settings

-Cloud tools and solutions can work quite well, but they need to be set up properly first—particularly in the realm of security.
+Cloud tools and solutions can work quite well, but they need to be set up properly first.
+Particularly in the realm of security.
 Due to its nature as an accessibility and communication tool, the cloud must ensure that security is kept at the top of mind so as to avoid data breaches and vulnerabilities.
-Make sure that you are reviewing, checking, and confirming that your cloud’s security settings are correct on a regular basis so as to not put your organization at risk.
+Make sure that you are reviewing, checking, and confirming that your cloud’s security settings are correct on a regular basis.
+That way you are not putting your organization unnecessarily at risk.

 Ineffective Access Controls

 The cloud allows resources to be accessed from more than one location, a benefit that simplifies remote work and makes it more accessible to small businesses.
-Your team will need to know how to effectively utilize these resources to ensure they can get the job done, but you must also do your part to allow or restrict access to important data or applications as needed.
-A cybercriminal can lean into ineffective access controls set by your organization, too, for if they manage to get their hands on credentials for a network administrator or someone with upper-level privileges, you can bet that they can cause a lot of damage.
+Your team will need to know how to effectively utilize these resources to ensure they can get the job done.
+But you must also do your part to allow or restrict access to important data or applications as needed.
+A cybercriminal can lean into ineffective access controls set by your organization.
+If they manage to get their hands on credentials for a network administrator or someone with upper-level privileges, you can bet that they can cause a lot of damage.
 To protect from this, it also helps to build secure passwords.

 Depending on your type of business and the compliance regulations of your specific industry, a data breach might mean much more than simple data theft.
 It could mean fines, lost confidence in your market, legal action, and even costly compensation.
 Other threats might try to harm your productivity, like Denial-of-service attacks and ransomware, with the latter being particularly devastating.
 You must be prepared for not just the cyberattacks we have outlined here, but for all potential threats that can derail operations.
 It all starts with a solid preparedness strategy.